 This annual two-day event is sponsored by the Reinert Center and the Office of Academic Affairs.
 It is designed to support faculty preparing for third-year, tenure, and/or promotion review.
 All full-time faculty (both tenure track and non-tenure track) are eligible for participation.
 Participants must be nominated by their chairs or directors.
 This program does have a small registration fee, which typically is paid by the faculty member’s academic department or program.
-To learn more about the event, including a list of frequently asked questions, click here.
+To learn more about the event, including a list of frequently asked questions, please visit the web page.

 The Reinert Center’s Innovative Teaching Fellowship prepares and supports faculty for teaching in our Learning Studio, a highly-flexible, technology-rich experimental classroom.
 This competitive, two-semester fellowship provides either a stipend or funding to cover a 1-course reduction in teaching in order to support course (re)design and instructional development activities during the semester prior to teaching in the Learning Studio.
 The fellowship also provides classroom and ongoing instructional development support during the semester of teaching in the Learning Studio.
 Full-time, permanent teaching faculty at Saint Louis University are eligible for this fellowship, and a call for applications is issued at the beginning of the fall and spring semesters.

 The purpose of the Innovative Teaching Fellowship is to provide opportunities for SLU faculty to experiment with new ways to create engaging, interactive, and effective learning experiences for students.
 Additionally, lessons learned from teaching in the Learning Studio extend beyond the fellowship, both for individual faculty and for campus leaders, in ways that transform pedagogical practices and conceptions of learning spaces across the University.
-To learn more about the fellowship, click here.
+To learn more about the fellowship, visit the Innovative Teaching Fellowship page.

 First offered in 2018, our Inclusive Practice Grants invite teams of SLU faculty members to consider the question, “How would you create more inclusive learning experiences for students?”
 These grants are intended to advance knowledge and/or use of inclusive practices.
 Through these grants, we aim to foster more inclusive learning environments for all SLU students.
 Projects must result in one or more artifacts to be shared with the broader SLU community that can support other faculty members in their pursuit of more inclusive teaching.
 Calls for proposals are issued annually, when Reinert Center funds are available.
-To learn more about the Inclusive Practice Grants, click here.
-To read about funded projects, click here.
+To learn more about the Inclusive Practice Grants, visit the webpage.